bubbleguuum/toggle-monitor-grayscale/README.md

 ### NVIDIA based method

 You will need a NVIDIA card and the NVIDIA proprietary drivers.
-It uses the Digital Vibrance property of these drivers to transform the colors to grayscale.
+This method uses the Digital Vibrance property of these drivers to transform the colors to grayscale.

 ##### Advantages